simonjaeger/OfficeDev-HOL/Excel-Add-in/README.md

     }

     ```
-4. Launch your Excel add-in and test your work by clicking the **Read data from selection** button.
+4. Launch your Excel add-in and test your work by first entering a value into a cell (such as *"Hello #Office365Dev"*.
+Then proceed by clicking the **Read data from selection** button.
 When the button is clicked, the function will be executed; reading the data from the current selection and logging it in the **JavaScript Console**.
 5. While your Excel add-in is running, switch back to Visual Studio 2015.
 Use the **Quick Launch** box in your top right corner to locate the **JavaScript Console** (simply by typing "JavaScript Console").
     ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Excel-Add-in/Images/QuickLaunch.png)
 6. In the **JavaScript Console**, you should find the selected data logged: